dimaspandu/pokecat-hunt/README.md

 Pokecat Hunt is a real-time location-based game inspired by Pokémon Go but with cats.
 Players can explore a map, discover wild Pokecats, and catch them before they disappear.

-This project is split into two main parts:
+This project is split into three main parts:

 - **Backend**: Express + Socket.IO server that spawns Pokecats and broadcasts them to clients.
 - **Frontend**: React + Vite + Leaflet map that displays wild Pokecats and lets users catch them.
+- **Services**: Go + MongoDB service that stores and serves Pokecat data via REST API.

-Pokecat Hunt is a small experimental project consisting of a backend (Express + Socket.IO) and a frontend (React + Leaflet).
+Pokecat Hunt is a small experimental project consisting of a backend (Express + Socket.IO),
+a frontend (React + Leaflet), and a Go service connected to MongoDB.
-The idea is to place virtual "Pokecats" on a map that players can see and potentially interact with.
+The idea is to place virtual "Pokecats" on a map that players can see and interact with.

 Beyond its simple game-like appearance, the backend also attempts to simulate **race conditions**.
-For example, when multiple players try to "catch" or interact with the same Pokecat at the same time, the system needs to handle concurrent events correctly.
+For example, when multiple players try to "catch" or interact with the same Pokecat at the same time,
+the system needs to handle concurrent events correctly.

-This project is designed as a lightweight prototype to explore how race conditions can be triggered, observed, and mitigated in a multiplayer-like environment.
+This project is designed as a lightweight prototype to explore how race conditions and
+database-backed persistence can be combined in a multiplayer-like environment.

 ---